bitsofcotton/surface/README.md

 # Surface
-Stub of planning, R^m surface on R^n simulator. (n &gt; m)
+Stub of planning, R^m surface on R^n simulator. (n &gt; m) Or, can we choose the original space in R^n / f, f : &partial; D &rightarrow; &partial; D, D subset of R^n with speed?

 # Draft
 * initialize some set of potential 0 surfaces.